moses-smt/mosesdecoder/README.md

 This system has additional parameters, a weight for the online feature, and a learning rate for online algorithm.
 These parameters can be passed as

-	1. "weight-ol" : is the initial weight of the online feature function
+	1. "weight-ol <weight>" : is the initial weight of the online feature function

-	2. "f_learningrate" : is the learning rate for online algorithm to update the feature
+	2. "f_learningrate <rate>" : is the learning rate for online algorithm to update the feature

-	3. "w_learningrate" : is the learning rate for online algorithm to update the weight of online feature
+	3. "w_learningrate <rate>" : is the learning rate for online algorithm to update the weight of online feature

 There are different online learning algorithms implemented to update the features and the feature weights.